Permeable Reactive Barriers

 Because this technology is passive (that is, it depends on the natural flow of the contaminant plume to pass through the wall), complete breakdown will only occur after the entire plume has passed through the wall.
 This may take many years.
 A groundwater monitoring system should be put in place to monitor whether the technology is still working over the long term.

 If the plume is too close to site boundaries or receptors, it may not applicable.
+Additional treatment technologies are necessary if contamination has already passed the wall's location.

 The cost to install a treatment wall increases significantly at depths greater than 80 feet.